Colel Chabad

-Colel Chabad (כולל חב"ד) was founded in Lithuania in 1788 and is the oldest continuously operating charity in Israel.
+Colel Chabad (כולל חב"ד) is the oldest continuously operating charity in Israel, founded in 1788 to support Jews living in the land.
 The institution runs a network of soup kitchens and food banks, dental and medical clinics, daycare centers, widow and orphan support, and immigrant assistance programs.
 It also provides interest-free loans, camp scholarships, career training and job placement, subsidized weddings for the poor, and many other social-welfare projects.

-Colel Chabad was founded by the first Lubavitcher Rebbe, Rabbi Schneur Zalman of Liadi, and was headed by each Lubavitcher Rebbe thereafter.
+Colel Chabad was founded in Lithuania by the first Lubavitcher Rebbe, Rabbi Schneur Zalman of Liadi, and was headed by each Lubavitcher Rebbe thereafter.
 It is also known as the charity of Rabbi Meir Ba'al HaNes.
 Its current director is Rabbi Sholom Duchman.

 In 2005, Colel Chabad ranked #117 among the top Canadian registered charities by expenditures outside Canada, with $2,623,290 in expenditures.

 Services

+A Colel Chabad soup kitchen in the Old City of Jerusalem.

 Colel Chabad presently operates 19 soup kitchens in Israel: 3 in Jerusalem, 3 in Safed, 4 in Ashdod, 4 in Lod, and one each in Ashkelon, Beersheva, Dimona, Ramle, and Yerucham.
 These kitchens feed 3,000 poor and elderly people daily.
 One of the Jerusalem soup kitchens is located directly opposite the Western Wall.

 A Meals on Wheels program delivers 1,500 meals daily to the homebound, sick and elderly through five kitchens nationwide.

 The charity's food banks, constituting Israel's largest food-bank network, distribute crates of foodstuffs to 5,000 impoverished families monthly and 25,000 families before Passover and Rosh Hashana.
 The charity also distributes 700 brown-bag lunches to poor children in Safed schools.

 In 2009, Colel Chabad opened its own chain of at-cost stores located in Beitar Illit, Bnei Brak, and Safed.
 An estimated 12,000–15,000 shoppers per month patronize the stores, realizing savings of 30–40% off groceries and cleaning supplies.

 Colel Chabad sponsors several medical centers serving the poor.
 These include the Grabski Multiple Sclerosis Center in Migdal HaEmek, the Grabski Pediatric Dental Clinic in Safed and the Konigsberg Pediatric Dental Clinic in Jerusalem, and two mobile pediatric dental clinics that travel to low-income, outlying communities which lack dental clinics of their own.

 Colel Chabad also pioneered the concept of hospital summer camps.
 Volunteers bring counselors, activities, carnivals, music, and arts and crafts directly to hospitalized children.

 Colel Chabad daycare centers are located in Ashdod, Ashkelon, Beitar Illit, Rishon LeZion, and Safed.
 These centers care for over 750 children ages 6 months to 5 years daily.

 Colel Chabad has a separate division catering to the needs of widows and orphans.
 It provides food, clothing and social services for nearly 300 widows and more than 620 children annually.
 It also arranges tutors for more than 800 children, regular physical testing of each child, and home visits by social workers.